Guide

 Understanding weighted criteria

-Every tender document includes a section called "evaluation criteria" or "assessment criteria."
-This tells you exactly what the agency is looking for and how much weight each factor carries.
+Most tender documents include a section called "evaluation criteria" or "assessment criteria."
+This tells you what the agency is looking for.
+Some publish exact weightings; others describe relative importance or list mandatory and non-price criteria.

 A typical weighting structure looks something like this: